sib-swiss/first-steps-with-python-training/README.md

 If you use/reuse this material, please cite as:

-Wandrille Duchemin, Robin Engler, Orlin Topalov, & Sina Majidian.
-(2022, October 12).
+Robin Engler, Wandrille Duchemin, & Orlin Topalov.
+(2023, March 17).
 Course material First steps with Python in Life Sciences.
-Zenodo. https://doi.org/10.5281/zenodo.7188453
+Zenodo. https://doi.org/10.5281/zenodo.7743768